 Because of the assumption of risk involved when your child partakes in a sports-related activity, it is difficult to prove fault in personal injury lawsuits that happen during sports.
 Also, many people stop seeking legal recourse for such injuries because the legal fees they would incur outweigh the medical bills needed to cover treatments for the injury.
 However, it is sometimes worth it to attempt to seek damages from schools and school districts for a personal injury, particularly in cases of extreme injuries with much higher medical costs.
 In fact, though most children’s sports injuries occur from team sports, the most extreme of children’s sports injuries occur during individual sports, like gymnastics.

 If you have a possible injury lawsuit against a school or district on behalf of your child, it’s best to get an experienced legal team on your side.
 We at McMahan Law Firm have several decades working as injury attorneys.
-If you’re located near Chattanooga or Knoxville, be sure to give us a call today.
+If you’re located near Chattanooga, be sure to give us a call today.